 Expanded Polystyrene India

-EPS is a light weight, completely recyclable material that has various applications in packaging and insulation.
-Expanded Polystyrene India can be moulded to virtually any shape, giving unlimited freedom to designers.
+Expanded Polystyrene India – Expanded Polystyrene (EPS) is a light weight and completely recyclable material that has various applications in packaging and insulation.
+EPS can be moulded to virtually any shape, giving unlimited freedom to designers.
 Here, at K. K. Nag Pvt.
 Ltd, we cater to a variety of customer sectors that include white goods, FMCG (Fast Moving Consumer Goods), pharmaceuticals, agricultural products, the automobile industry, construction, electronics and fisheries.

 Annually, we process approximately 4,500 tonnes of Expanded Polystyrene from our four factories, making us one of the largest EPS shape moulders in India.
-Our units are spread across the country in Maharashtra (Urse and Ranjangaon), Tamil Nadu (Thiruvallur) and Puducherry and we have more than 50 machines that range from 400×600 mm to 1300×1700 mm in platen size.
+Our units are spread across the country in Maharashtra (Urse and Ranjangaon), Tamil Nadu (Thiruvallur) and Puducherry and we have more than fifty machines that range from 400 × 600 mm to 1300 × 1700 mm in platen size.
 We are proud to say that we are reputed to be the most technically progressive and competent EPS processor in India.

 Everything, from conceptualisation to the final product, is handled by our expert in-house team.
 This includes prototyping and design, development and manufacture of EPS moulds and the moulded parts.